MaximObrubov/german-verbs/prepositions.md

 ## PREPOSITION AUF
 ```
-achten auf dat. (to) watch, take care of
+achten auf acc. (to) watch, take care of
 ankommen auf acc. (to) depend on
 antworten auf acc. (to) answer to
 aufpassen auf acc. (to) take care of